Georgeygigz/Fast-Food-Endpoints/README.md

 # How to test the Api Endpoints

- 1. [Postaman](https://www.getpostman.com/)is used to input data and get the output
+ 1. [Postman] (https://www.getpostman.com/)is used to input data and get the output

  2. After starting the Postman, The following url are used to navigate to the Api Endpoints